 Just as execution is the post judgment procedural equivalent of prejudgment attachment, so too is post judgment garnishment the procedural equivalent to prejudgment garnishment.
 As was the case with prejudgment garnishment, the use of post judgment garnishment historically grew out of another writ.
 As to post judgment garnishment, the writ developed as a proceeding in aid of the writ of execution.
-It was necessitated by the fact that the writ of execution could not reach the judgment debtor's property possessed by third parties; nor could execution usually reach debts owed by third parties to the judgment is seen as completely separate from execution.
+It was necessitated by the fact that the writ of execution could not reach the judgment debtor's property possessed by third parties; nor could execution usually reach debts owed by third parties to the judgment debtor.
+On the other hand, in a few jurisdictions, post judgment garnishment is seen as completely separate from execution.
 Finally, some states treat post judgment garnishment as a form of execution.
 Today, garnishment, or its equivalent, is purely a statutory remedy.
-21